UKHomeOffice/application-container-platform/docs/proposals/kpis.md

 * ROTM will be used as a method for proving reusability of the HOF forms as well as reusability of the platform for hosting in development.
 * We will measure the KPI metric, based on the time it has taken to produce the form and release it into the development environment
+* We will eventually aim for a one month delivery time for a new form